rtezli/pullstart-docker/README.md

-#pullstart
+# pullstart-docker

 ## Intro

-Pullstart is a minimalistic image to pull Node.js sources from git and run them.
+Pullstart is a minimalistic Docker image to pull Node.js sources from git and run them.

 ## Image